ISEAL Global Sustainability Symposium 2026

 Advances in data, traceability and collaboration are expanding the role of sustainability systems.
 Voluntary sustainability systems (VSS) help translate company commitments into practical action through shared standards and accountability.
 In a context of evolving regulation, credible systems must continue to innovate and complement public frameworks.

-This Symposium will centre producer perspectives, exploring practical responses to sustainability challenges and how global approaches can better reflect local realities.
-Ghana, a major actor in sectors such as cocoa and forestry, provides a strong setting for this dialogue, offering insights with relevance far beyond West Africa.
+This Symposium centred producer perspectives, explored practical responses to sustainability challenges and how global approaches can better reflect local realities.
+Ghana, a major actor in sectors such as cocoa and forestry, provided a strong setting for this dialogue, offering insights with relevance far beyond West Africa.

 Event objectives

-The Symposium will create an open and constructive space for dialogue on how sustainability systems can strengthen supply chain resilience.
-By bringing together producers, policymakers, businesses and sustainability practitioners, the event will encourage candid exchange, peer learning and reflection on what works and where challenges remain.
-While addressing questions of global relevance, discussions will be grounded in the realities and experiences of the region.
-Some of the key questions we will explore during the day will include:
+The Symposium created an open and constructive space for dialogue on how sustainability systems can strengthen supply chain resilience.
+By bringing together producers, policymakers, businesses and sustainability practitioners, the event encouraged candid exchange, peer learning and reflection on what works and where challenges remain.
+While addressing questions of global relevance, discussions were grounded in the realities and experiences of the region.
+Some of the key questions we explored during the day included:

-Beyond conversation, the Symposium aims to equip participants with fresh insights, practical learning and stronger connections that support more effective collaboration and real-world impact.
+Beyond conversation, the Symposium aimed to equip participants with fresh insights, practical learning and stronger connections that support more effective collaboration and real-world impact.